WFTW

-WFTW (1260 AM) is a commercial radio station in Fort Walton Beach, Florida, serving the Emerald Coast.
-It is owned by Cumulus Media and broadcasts a talk radio format.
+WFTW (1260 AM) was a commercial radio station in Fort Walton Beach, Florida, serving the Emerald Coast.
+It is owned by Cumulus Media and broadcast a news/talk format.
 The radio studios and offices are on Hollywood Boulevard NW in Fort Walton Beach.

 By day, WFTW is powered at 2,500 watts non-directional.
 But to protect other stations on 1260 AM from interference at night, WFTW reduces power at sunset to 131 watts.
 The transmitter is co-located with the studios on Hollywood Boulevard NW, also used as the tower for co-owned 99.5 WKSM.

+On March 28, 2025 at noon, WFTW went silent.